The Evolution of the MacBook Pro: From 2017 to 2025

 Key Features:

-Touch Bar (a touch-sensitive OLED strip replacing function keys)
+Touch Bar replacing function keys

 Intel Core i7/i9 processors with up to 32GB RAM